Functorial aggregation: Single-variable polynomial functors

 \begin{example} In functional programming, a \emph{lens} is a sort of morphism between pairs of sets, often denoted $\lens{S}{T}\to\lens{A}{B}$.
 It consists of two functions:

 Rather than saying how they compose, we can give the whole story at once: The category of lenses is isomorphic to the full subcategory of $\poly$ spanned by the monomials.
 Indeed, one can read off from \eqref{eqn.poly_map_combinatorics} that a map $S\yon^T\to A\yon^B$ consists of the two functions displayed in \eqref{eqn.lensmaps}.
 We will generalize this in \cref{ex.lens_coclosure}, seeing that these objects arise as a special case of a coclosure operation in $\poly$. \end{example}

 Here is yet another way to understand maps between polynomials.
-If $p\in\poly$ is a polynomial, let $\dot{p}$ denote its derivative in the usual calculus sense.
-Then the positions $\dot{p}(1)$ of the derivative are the directions of the original $p$: